Prompt Engineering · OrevateAI

 What Are the Hot Dog at Costco Calories?

 Let’s get straight to the heart of the matter: the calories.
-The standard Kirkland Signature quarter-pound hot dog, served in its bun, typically contains around 400-450 calories.
+The standard Kirkland Signature quarter-pound hot dog, served in its bun, typically contains around 400-450 calories as of April 2026.
 This figure is for the hot dog and bun alone, before any additional condiments you might add.

 The Costco hot dog is a 1/4 lb (4 oz or 113g) all-beef frankfurter.
 It’s approximately 16 inches long and 1 inch in diameter.
-(Source: Various food blogs and user reports, as official Costco nutritional data is not always readily available online.)
+(Source: Various consumer reports and food analyses as of 2026.)

 Breaking Down the Nutrition of a Costco Hot Dog